-In addition to teaching in elementary and secondary schools, community colleges and universities, he has worked professionally and held volunteer positions in community development projects and education in numerous Latin American countries.
+In addition to teaching in elementary and secondary schools, community colleges and universities, Dr. O’Sullivan has worked professionally and held volunteer positions in community development projects and education in numerous Latin American countries.

-His current interests involve research into the impact of International Service Learning (ISL) trips to marginal rural communities in countries of the Global South on both the Global Northern visitors and the host communities.
+His current research interests involve investigating the impact of International Service Learning (ISL) trips to marginal rural communities in countries of the Global South on both the Global Northern visitors and the host communities.
 This particular research reflects his ongoing research interest related to the values, practice and teaching of global education and global citizenship.
 Recently, Dr. O’Sullivan conducted an experiential education course which involved an 11-day trip by undergraduate and graduate students to Mayan indigenous communities in Guatemala.

 O’Sullivan, M. & Pashby, K. (Eds.).
 (2008).
 Citizenship education in the era of globalization: Canadian perspectives.
 Rotterdam, The Netherlands: Sense Publishers.

 O’Sullivan, M. & Smaller, H. (2016).
 Solidarity or Neocolonialism?
 The challenges of understanding the impact of ISL on Nicaraguan host communities.
 In M. Larsen, (Ed.).
 International Service Learning: Engaging Host Communities (pp. 48 – 63).
 New York: Routledge.